ThesisFormatter

 Why page numbers break in Word

 Page numbering depends on sections.
-If section breaks are missing, duplicated, or linked incorrectly, Word may restart numbering in the wrong place or apply roman numerals to the whole thesis.
+If section breaks are missing, duplicated, or linked incorrectly, Word may restart numbering in the wrong place, apply roman numerals to the whole thesis, or show the same footer on pages that need different numbering.

 • The cover page has no visible page number if required.

-• Front matter uses the required roman style.
+• Front matter uses the required roman style and starts at the correct value.

-• The introduction starts at Arabic page 1.
+• The introduction starts at Arabic page 1 if the guide requires a body reset.

 • Later chapters continue numbering without restarting.

-• Page numbers are centered or bottom-right according to the guide.
+• Page numbers are centered, top-centered, top-right, or bottom-right according to the guide.

 • DOCX and PDF page numbers match after export.